troldal/OpenXLSX/README.md

 In particular, I would like to thank Lars Uffmann (https://codeberg.org/lars_uffmann/) for his contributions to the project.
 Lars has spent significant time and effort in cleaning up the code, fixing bugs and implementing new features.
 Without his help, the project would not have been in the state it is today.

+### 20/05/2024
+* Google Benchmark is no longer included in the repository.
+To run the benchmarks, Google Benchmark have to be installed on the system.
+If you use vcpkg, it will be downloaded automatically.
+* Minor performance improvements to XLCellReference.

 ## Table of Contents

 - [Motivation](#motivation)